oktadeveloper/okta-blog-hugo/content/blog/postgresql-with-spring-boot.md

 ```

 The command above should run in any Linux, Windows, or MacOS distribution that has an instance of Docker installed.
 The first line pulls PostgreSQL version 11, while line *2* initiates a new instance of it with the name `dev-postgres,` running on port `5432`.
 The latest line executes a _DDL_ command to create the database `coursedb` into the instance.
 Keep in mind you are not creating a volume for the storage data so once the container is deleted, all its data wil be deleted as well.

+Please, keep in mind you must have [Docker](https://docs.docker.com/install) installed.

 ## Create Spring Boot App